jasonpartyka/d8-guide/core/file_and_image.md

 * Maximum image resolution/Minimum image resolution/Maximum upload size
   * Highly recommended that these fields reflect your designs and mockups.
 If you have not settled on a design yet, please be sure to make a task to come back to it.

-Like all fields, you can configure as many istances as you need.
+Like all fields, you can configure as many instances as you need.